Approximate control of the marked length spectrum by short geodesics: Introduction

 \subsection{Statement of the main result}

 To state our main result precisely, we first introduce some notation.
 Let $\mathcal{L}_g$ denote the marked length spectrum of $(M, g)$.
 Since the set of free homotopy classes of $M$ can be identified with conjugacy classes in the fundamental group $\Gamma$ of $M$, we will write $\mathcal{L}_g(\gamma)$ for the length of the geodesic representative of the conjugacy class of $\gamma \in \Gamma$ with respect to the metric $g$.

 If $(N, g_0)$ is another negatively curved Riemannian manifold with fundamental group isomorphic to $\Gamma$, there is a homotopy equivalence $f: M \to N$ inducing this isomorphism.
-If $f_*$ denotes the induced map on fundamental groups, then $\mathcal{L}_{g_0} \circ f_*$ makes sense as a function on $\Gamma$ as well.
-Our work investigates what can be said about $g$ and $g_0$ satisfying the hypothesis below: